Skip to Content

 • Alternatively, try hand-feeding, as your pup might need some attention.

 • If your dog refuses to eat, don’t try to force it.
-Remove the bowl after 15 minutes and then only put it down again a few hours later.
+Remove the bowl after 15 minutes, then put it down again a few hours later.

 • Limit treats to training times only.